pbergholz/asm-ncb.github.io/program/index.md

   Professionals:  lunch provided at Buford’s restaurant

 #### Concurrent oral presentations, Ballroom B and Ballroom C
-*B:  1:30 Elitza Theel, Mayo Clinic, “Zika Virus – A Perspective from the Clinical Laboratory”*
+*B:  1:30 Elitza Theel, Mayo Clinic, “Zika Virus – A Perspective from the Clinical Laboratory”*.
     2:00 TBD, selected from abstracts.
 Some will be student presentations.
 *C:  1:30 TBD, selected from abstracts.
 Some will be student presentations.*
     2:15 John Bannantine, USDA-ARS, title TBD
     2:45 coffee break
-*B:  3:00 Lisa Rucks, University of South Dakota, title TBD*
+*B:  3:00 Lisa Rucks, University of South Dakota, title TBD*.
     3:30 TBD, selected from abstracts.
 Some will be student presentations.
 *C:  3:00      TBD, selected from abstracts.
-Some will be student presentations.*
+Some will be student presentations.*.
     4:00 invited speaker TBD

 #### Poster session, Ballroom D